 Howard Helvey (b.
 1968) resides in Cincinnati, Ohio, where he is active as a composer, arranger and pianist, and serves as organist and choirmaster of historic Calvary Episcopal Church.
 He is also co-founder and conductor of the Cincinnati Fusion Ensemble, a professional chamber choir.
 Nationally and internationally Mr. Helvey is in frequent demand as a composer, conductor, speaker, and member of the Steinbach/Helvey Piano Duo.

 As a pianist, Mr. Helvey since 1997 has collaborated with distinguished artist Richard Steinbach in concerts and recordings of four-hand and two-piano literature.
 Performance highlights have included concerts in dozens of cities throughout the United States, Canada and England, and — by invitation — as duo artists at the 2000 national meeting of the Music Teachers National Association convention in Minneapolis.
 Widening their exposure through television appearances in the United States and Canada, the Steinbach/Helvey Duo has offered its performances to a broad and diverse community.
 2001 saw the international release of their critically-acclaimed debut CD recording Piano Duo which included the brilliant and rarely-performed masterwork Eight Variations on an Original Theme in A-flat Major by Franz Schubert.
-The Steinbach/Helvey Duo is managed by Phillip Truckenbrod Concert Artists.
+The Steinbach/Helvey Duo was formerly managed by Phillip Truckenbrod Concert Artists.
 Along with violinist Mari Thomas and cellist Susan Petersen, Mr. Helvey is also a founding member of the Hannaford Piano Trio.

 A Missouri native, Mr. Helvey holds a Bachelor of Music degree in composition from the University of Missouri-Columbia and a Master of Music degree in composition and piano performance from the University of Cincinnati’s College-Conservatory of Music.
 Designated an undergraduate Chautauqua Scholar, he pursued additional studies in piano at New York’s Chautauqua Institution.
 Mr. Helvey has studied piano with Raymond Herbert, Jan Houser, Richard Morris and Dolores Gadevsky; and his composition teachers have included John Cheetham, Thomas McKenney, Darrell Handel and Frederick Bianchi.
 As one passionate about effective congregational hymn-singing, Mr. Helvey received additional training in hymn-accompanying and organ improvisation from Gerre Hancock.